A recent review of scientific literature looked at the state of modern digestion and elimination.

 For Dry Stools and Intestines

-To activate the other herbs you need to bring water to the intestines as quickly as possible after digesting them.
+To activate the other herbs, you need to bring water to the intestines as quickly as possible after digesting them.
 A small amount of psyllium attracts just enough water to the other herbs to activate them and allow them to effectively lubricate the intestinal mucosa and gut.

-As I mentioned above, I am not a big fan of psyllium as a bulking agent for regulating the stool.
+I am not a big fan of psyllium as a bulking agent for regulating the stool.
 It sucks water off the gut wall and dehydrates the bowel, potentially turning sluggish bowels into a chronic concern.
 But a very small, non-bulking dose of psyllium used to attract water works brilliantly.